Certificate of Title (the ‘CT’)

 This is why it is crucial that you do your research on the property and look at similar recent sales in the area.
 If the asking price seems unreasonably higher than recent sales of similar properties, you may have difficulty obtaining finance for that purchase price.

-Contact us now for your Sydney conveyancing and property law matter.
+Contact us on (02) 9150 6991 for your Sydney conveyancing and property law matter.
 We provide legal services throughout Sydney and regional NSW areas.